shravan-shandilya/tweety/README.md

 ```

 5. Start the watch for 'FireTweetEvent'.
-...This can be deployed to a server.All the parameters are picked from environmental variables.
 ```
 $ node watcher.js
 ```
+   This can be deployed to a server.All the parameters are picked from environmental variables.

 6. Invoke Smart contract method
 ```